Sending HTTP requests

 Additionally, the HTTP Client also displays the time it took to execute the request and the size of the response.
-Also, if you hover over the Time or Size of the request, more information will appear
+If you hover over the duration or size of the request, more information will appear.

-To make things easier for you, the HTTP Client also exposes a couple of handy features in the Response panel's Body tab.
-There, you have the option to preview or download the response, as well as set the response's content type so that the text area renders it with proper syntax highlighting.
+In the Response panel's Body tab, you have the option to preview or download the response, as well as set the response's content type so that the text area renders it with proper syntax highlighting.

 Response body previews